Stevela-hn/cse15l-lab-reports/Lab2.md

 - `localhost` refers to the current computer.
 - You will see an white-board after accessing the link.
 That's the "home page" the author mentioned in the implementation part.

+### Exmaples of Executing the program/server
+This section provides some try-outs and according explanations for the server we wrote.

+- Attempt 1